WindowDump/typst-ttrpg/runic-magic.typ

 #pad(x: 72pt, top: 14pt)[
   == Draw Runes

-  When you have time for meditation and connecting with the sources of your power, return all your runes to the deck.
-Shuffle.
-Draw 2d6+level runes.
+  When you have time for meditation and connection with the sources of your power, return all your runes to the deck.
+Shuffle. *Draw 2d6+level runes.*

   == Cast Runic Magic

   Combine runes to form a reasonable spell.
-To cast a spell, roll *2d6+modifiers*: \
+To cast a spell, *roll 2d6+modifiers*:
-  *6-:* _miss_; the spell turns out badly.\
+  - *6-:* _miss_; the spell turns out badly.\
-  *7-9:* _partial success_; the spell is cast, but there's some cost, compromise, or harm. \
+  - *7-9:* _partial success_; the spell is cast, but there's some cost, compromise, or harm.\
-  *10+:* _full success_; the spell is cast without complications. \
+  - *10+:* _full success_; the spell is cast without complications.\

   By default, a spell takes 30-60 seconds to cast, lasts for a single use or with active concentration, and affects you or someone you touch in a noticeable way.
 Once used, runes lose power until you #smallcaps[draw runes] again.